 In fact, debt collectors may increase the pressure because they know that in a month or two they’ll have no recourse to collect on a debt.

-Can a debt collector try to collect on time-barred debt?
+Can a debt collector attempt to collect on time-barred debt?

 The answer really depends on the state in which you live.
 In some places, the debt collector can still attempt to collect any amounts owed.